Boosting Internationally Educated Nurses’ Success in U.S. and Canadian Practice

 CARE Systems

-The U.S. healthcare system stands out compared to other countries' systems, creating a significant learning curve.
-Dr. Padilla illustrates this with the acronym “CARE,” which encompasses the following components:3
+The U.S. and Canadian healthcare systems differ greatly, creating a significant learning curve for IENs.
+Dr. Padilla addresses these challenges with the acronym “CARE,” which encompasses the following components:4

 • Clients: Understanding client roles and rights